douglascm/timescale_assignment/README.md

 Testing is supplied for the main functionalities of the project, as well as an integration test of the main script for a sample of six months.
 The files are:

-* test_main: for the integration of all functionas while running a sample from 2022-08 up to 2022-12.
-It pushes data into the test table, truncating it before.
 * test_percentile: tests the percentile query for the desired amount.
 * test_query: tests the hability to connect to the timescale db and return results from the cursor.
 * test_save.py: tests the download of a file from the an URL